7 Steps to Growing Potatoes!

 Video by Ever Change Productions, check them out!

 G. We made sure not to get the potatoes wet.
-We just laid them out in a single layer (we used plastic tote lids because that’s what I could find).
+Then we just laid them out in a single layer (we used plastic tote lids because that’s what I could find).
 We covered them with a black sheet to make sure no light gets to them but air does.
-We ate a few, but are letting the rest cure.
+At first we ate a few, but are letting the rest cure.
 After about two weeks in a cool dry place, we will store them for eating later.
 They should be stored at about 40 degrees.
 The closest place I have to that is the refrigerator, so I will be storing ours in the fridge.

 I urge you to try growing potatoes.
 They taste amazing and you KNOW what is on them.
 You can also find different varieties than are available in our grocery stores, so it’s fun to explore the world of potato shapes, colors, and flavors.